-- Lection One: Ten movements beginning from the left Prefighting Posture, mainly consisting of the Prefighting Posture, the Neck-pulling Hand, the left and the right Tan-sau and Lying Palm, and the Jaun-sau.
-In this section stress is placed on footwork. - Bection Two: Ten movements beginning from the right Prefighting Posture. - Nection Three: Ten movements beginning from the Slap-blocks movement.
-Stress is laid on the variation of the Slap-blocks both at the In-Door and Outdoor Areas.
-The Section also offers valuable palm exercises for both attacks and defense. - Section Four: Nine movements beginning from the Sideward Palm.
-The importance of this section lies in the variation of the Inquisitive-arms and their co-ordination with the Side Thrusting Kick.
+Posture, mainly consisting of the Prefighting Posture, the Neck-pulling Hand, the left and the right Tan-sau and Lying Palm, and the Jaun-sau.
+In this section stress is placed on footwork.

+Bection Two: Ten movements beginning from the right Prefighting Posture.

+ment.
+Stress is laid on the variation of the Slap-blocks moveboth at the In-Door and Outdoor Areas.
+The Section also offers valuable palm exercises for both attacks and defense.

+Inquisitive-arms and their co-ordination with the Side Thrusting Kick.
 Stress is placed on the application of the skill of "Thrust forward while the hand is freed", to launch a counter attack with the arm or the leg while being hard-pressed by the opponent's powerful attacks.

-Section Five: Twenty-one movements beginning from the Double Tan-sau.
+Bection Five: Twenty-one movements beginning from the Double Tan-sau.
 In this section the trainee learns how to sneak into the opponent's defense line and attack his weak points with an aptly applied force, such as drilling in the Circling-block and drilling to in skilful footwork for getting to the opponent's side and attack him.

 Section Six: Fifteen movements beginning from the Fook sau.
-It offers mainly training in the application of the Po Pal Cheung (Double Palms) technique.
+If offers mainly training in the application of the Po Pal Cheung (Double Palms) technique.

 Section Seven: Fifteen movements beginning from the left & right Gaun-sau.
-Stress is laid on the changing of the Bong-sau to the Grappling-hand and its application in co-ordination with other palm attacks.
+Stress is laid on the changing of the Bong and to the Grappling-hand and its application in co-ordination with other palm attacks.
 The last part of this section stresses drilling in the application of the movement called the Crossed Stamp-kick, the most tactical kicking technique in the Wing Tsun Kuen, and the variation of the steps.

-Section Eight: Twenty-six movements, beginning from the left & right Lower Bong-sau, and ending at the withdrawal movement.
+Section Eight: Twenty-six movements, beginning from the left & right

+Lower Bong-sau, and ending at the withdrawal movement.

 Most the kicking techniques are included in this section.